python-poetry/poetry/docs/configuration.md

 - Windows: `%APPDATA%\pypoetry`
 - macOS: `~/Library/Application Support/pypoetry`

-You can override the Config directory by setting the `POETRY_CONFIG_DIR` environment variable.
+You can override the config directory by setting the `POETRY_CONFIG_DIR` environment variable.

 ### Data Directory